 In some cases, the candles can even be lit during a smoke session to enhance the overall effect of the marijuana.
 If a candle was made with the terpene myrcene, for example, it will help for the effects of the THC to take effect faster and allow your body to absorb it in greater quantities.

 Aromatherapy: Sniff for Good Health

-When you break down aromatherapy, the ancient art is pretty straightforward: it involves healing (therapy) through our sense of smell (aroma).
+When you break down aromatherapy, the ancient art is pretty straightforward: it involves a calming feeling through our sense of smell (aroma).